Today’s Text: Micah 4:8

 The shepherds immediately grasped the implications of the angel’s announcement.
 They knew Messiah had to be a descendant of King David in fulfillment of the Davidic Covenant.
 Mary and Joseph’s presence in Bethlehem as a result of the census imposed by Caesar Augustus confirmed His lineage (Lk.
 2:4).

 The shepherds would have known the sign Isaiah gave to identify the promised Messiah.
-No doubt, Mary and Joseph confirmed the sign by informing the shepherds about Gabriel’s announcement to Mary nine months earlier.
+No doubt, Mary and Joseph confirmed the sign by informing the shepherds about Gabriel’s announcement to Mary nine months earlier (Isa.7:14 cf. Mt.
+1:22-23).

-After finding Mary, Joseph and the infant lying in a feeding trough we are told, “Now when they had seen Him, they made widely known the saying which was told them concerning this Child” (vv.
+After finding Mary, Joseph and the newborn lying in a feeding trough we are told, “Now when they had seen Him, they made widely known the saying which was told them concerning this Child” (vv.
 17-18).

 The shepherds’ actions demonstrate that they understood the significance of the circumstances.

-• The newborn infant that the shepherds discovered was a descendant of King David.
+- The newborn was a descendant of King David.

-• The newborn infant was born of a virgin.
+- The newborn was born of a virgin.

-• The newborn infant was born in the environs of Bethlehem.
+- The newborn was born in the environs of Bethlehem.

-• The newborn infant was God Incarnate—the promised Messiah.
+- The newborn was God Incarnate—the promised Messiah.

-God entrusted these shepherds with the incredible announcement that prophecy had been fulfilled.
-Messiah was born in the very location pinpointed by the prophet Micah.
-And, the shepherds told everyone they met.
+God entrusted shepherds with the incredible announcement that prophecy had been fulfilled.
+Messiah was born in the very location pinpointed by the prophet Micah; and, the shepherds told everyone they met.

 After more than two millennia, we, who grasp the significance of the Nativity, should also be eager to share that life-changing message with the world.
 The best response to the Good News is still to tell everyone you know!